grz0zrg/fbg/custom_backend/README.md

 Support rendering through fbdev (tested on Nano PI Fire 3 board) and / or dispmanx on Raspberry PI.

+On Nano PI Fire 3 with fbdev we get 20 fps @ 720p without paralellism and 28 fps @ 720p with 7 threads (and the main thread doing nothing but SIMD buffers copy / blitting), compared to 24 fps @ 720p with paralellism but without OpenGL ES 2, main bottleneck with OpenGL ES 2 is due to CPU -> GPU buffer transfer (through `glTexSubImage2D`),

 ### Compiling

 See examples `makefile` `rpies2` / `fbdeves2` rule to compile